GHFear/re-tools/README.md

 /GHFear

-Uses dxgi proxy loading and Minhook external tools. <br>
+Inludes dxgi proxy loading and Minhook as external tools.